 Each video will also be accompanied by a lesson plan for both middle and high school students.
 The Gaillard Center’s on-staff educator will facilitate cross-school virtual meetings for students in different areas to discuss the content of the interviews.
-Lesson plans for Episodes I-XVII are available below.
+Lesson plans for Episodes I-XXVII are available below.

 A conversation on music, racism, art, activism, and more with Marcus Amaker & Charlton Singleton.